scamden/bedrock/README.md

 |   └── top-nav-customize
 |       ├── TopNavCustomize.spec.ts   test: sidecar files next to what they're testing
 |       └── TopNavCustomize.ts        the data model / business logic for TopNavCustomization
-└── ui                                ALL UI Components live here
+└── ui                                ALL UI Components live here.
+There should be minimal/no business logic
     ├── top-nav
     |   ├── index.ts                  This is the only file that has anything to do with angular.
     |   ├── TopNav.spec.ts            Tests the TopNav.ts file without bootstraping an angular-app